aaronbloomfield/pdr/tutorials/09-c/index.md

 A few things to note about this program:
 - The `<stdio.h>` was `#include`d (stdio stands for Standard I/O library), which is where `printf()` (and, later, `scanf()`) live.
 These are the basic input and output routines in C, analogous to cout and cin in C++.
 More on these functions are below
 - There are no namespaces in C
-- Comments are enclosed in `/*` and `*/`.
-The `//` notation does not work in pure C, but most C compilers will allow it anyway
-- The iterating variable `i` is not declared within the `for` statement in pure C, but most C compilers will allow it anyway.

 To use `malloc()`, which is the C version of `new`, you will need to include the `<stdlib.h>` file (stdlib is the standard library) - more on `malloc()` is also below.